DarioJejer/DarioJejer/README.md

 #### Wipit Board

-  -  This is an ongoing group internship project for Wipit company.
+  -  Project developed as a group internship for the Wipit company.
 Wipit is a platform that connect developers of different seniorities looking to help each other to overcome problems.
 You can post your assignment for help and a colleague can join on a pair programming session.
+  -  Working in a team using SCRUM, I took part as a co-leader and Full-Stack developer.
+  -  I led the development of the models for the application and managed the version control of the code.
+  -  Took
+  -  Help with the implementation of authentication and JWT.
 <p align='center'>
    <a align='center' href="https://henry-comics.vercel.app/">
 <!--       <img src="https://user-images.githubusercontent.com/67916064/99194199-c45f8180-275c-11eb-8cc0-d509b16762e4.png" alt="Henry Comics Repo"   width="50%">   -->